Shopping Cart

 Internal rhyme occurs in the middle, or anywhere, in lines of poetry, except the end.
 It is a lyrical device.

-• You can take a good story and set it up a notch.
+You can take a story that has saturated the market and set it up a notch.

 • Did you notice the musicality in this story?